Medial Collateral Ligament

 Treatment of an MCL injury depends on the severity and whether there are other concurrent injuries.

 Physiotherapy is recommended to increase the healing process.
-This comprises of electrical modalities, soft tissue techniques, strengthening exercises to guide the direction that the ligament fibers heal.
+This comprises electrical modalities, soft tissue techniques, strengthening exercises to guide the direction that the ligament fibers heal.
 This helps to prevent a future tear.

-With a grade II sprain, weight-bearing braces/ supportive taping is must in early treatment days to relieve pain and avoid stretching of the healing ligament.
+- With a grade II sprain, weight-bearing braces/ supportive taping is a must in early treatment days to relieve pain and avoid stretching of the healing ligament.
 After a grade II injury, usually returning to activity is possible only once the joint is stable and there is no longer pain.
 This usually takes six weeks.

 The aims of physiotherapy treatment are: